 The digestibility of RAWZ averages 87.9%.
 Digestibility is the percentage of a foodstuff taken into the digestive tract that is absorbed into the body.
 This high digestibility rating means that the nutrients in RAWZ are directly benefiting your pet.

-Why are no supplements added to your food?
+Why are no supplements (beyond vitamins and minerals) added to your food?

 If a pet requires specific supplementation for a dietary or medical need, we feel you will get the best results by adding the right supplement in the correct amount to your pet’s diet.
 If you are not sure what supplements your pet could benefit from, we recommend that you ask the pet food expert at your pet specialty store or your veterinarian.

 Our ingredients are sourced from the USA and Canada with some of our VITAMINS coming from Europe (France, Germany, and Switzerland), tapioca starch sourced from Thailand, and Taurine from Japan.

 Why aren’t carbohydrates listed on your guaranteed analysis?